sfuhrm/saphir-hash/README.md

 ## Performance discussion

-The following image shows the performance of different algorithm implementations for a data size of 1M:
+The following image shows the performance of different algorithm implementations for a data size of 1M.
+The numbers are in milliseconds:

 ![Performance Chart](graphics/Crypto-Perf.png "Algorithm implementations for 1M of data")